 Investigate Your Insurance

-- Often travel insurance policies will provide coverage when an airline or other travel supplier ceases operations, National Geographic Double check your policy and its terms.
+- Often travel insurance policies will provide coverage when an airline or other travel supplier ceases operations, according to National Geographic.
+Double check your policy and its terms.

 - Your credit card company, if you bought the ticket with your card, may offer a trip interruption or cancellation protection.
 Check to see.